2016–17 Pepperdine Waves women's basketball team

-The 2016–17 Pepperdine Waves women's basketball team will represent Pepperdine University in the 2016–17 NCAA Division I women's basketball season.
-The Waves, members of the West Coast Conference, are led by fourth year coach Ryan Weisenberg.
-The Waves play their home games at the Firestone Fieldhouse on the university campus in Malibu, California.
+The 2016–17 Pepperdine Waves women's basketball team represented Pepperdine University in the 2016–17 NCAA Division I women's basketball season.
+The Waves, members of the West Coast Conference, were led by fourth year coach Ryan Weisenberg.
+The Waves played their home games at the Firestone Fieldhouse on the university campus in Malibu, California.
 They finished the season 7–23, 5–13 in WCC play to finish in a tie for eighth place.
 They lost in the first round of the WCC women's tournament to Pacific.

 On March 8, Ryan Weisenberg was fired.
 He finished at Pepperdine with a 4 year record of 28–94.